 The scorching summer has just gone by.
 Our body sweated to maintain the normal temperature and demanded water to quench the parched body.

 Come rains, the sense of thirst declines as temperatures cool.
 However the body has not cooled enough.
 Mouth ulcers & skin rash among others may indicate this.
 So in the early monsoon months we need to consciously drink more water.
 Later, as humidity decreases our bodies require less water but more oil and food, especially carbohydrates that are easily absorbed and digested after having chewed well.

 This is the time for 'visarg kaal' (southern solstice) whence the sun releases the strength to the people to enhance the energy reserves of the body depleted by the sun in the 'aadaan kaal' (northern solstice).
 Health is disturbed a lot due to the contradictory weather where the winds are cold and moist but the cooling earth is emitting heat.
 Amlapak rain water adds to the woe.
 Clean air, clean water, clean and dry clothes and body besides clean food are a prerequisite to staying healthy in rainy season.

 The basic food law

-In rainy season eat food stuffs in the simple form conducive to such weather like eating sprouted grains, decoction or infusion of herbs and spices, oil emulsions, steamed salads, soaked dry fruits, etc. According to ‘Ayurvedic Ritucharya’ vatadosha is most troublesome now & should be taken care of by eating warm, moist & oily food preparations.
+In rainy season eat food that are conducive to such weather like sprouted grains, decoction or infusion of herbs and spices, oil emulsions, steamed salads, soaked dry fruits, etc. According to ‘Ayurvedic Ritucharya’, vatadosha (Vata dosha governs flow and motion in the body) is most troublesome now & should be taken care of by eating warm, moist & oily food preparations.